Air Defense

 Next Generation Interceptor (NGI)

-Next Generation Interceptor (NGI) is Lockheed Martin's homeland ballistic missile interceptor for the U.S. Missile Defense Agency's Ground-based Midcourse Defense system.
-Official and GAO sources describe an extensible tip-to-tail design with multiple kill vehicles, new booster designs, and a 2028 fielding target.
+Next Generation Interceptor (NGI) is Lockheed Martin's planned homeland ballistic missile interceptor for the U.S. Missile Defense Agency's Ground-based Midcourse Defense system.
+The program moved from competing 2021 development awards to a 2024 Lockheed Martin downselect and a 2026 Courtland production facility, with public sources emphasizing multiple kill vehicles, solid-rocket propulsion, in-flight communications upgrades, and schedule risk around the original 2028 fielding target.

 Profile